siongui/userpages/content/2014/01/08/dev-read-20140108#en.rst

-<Python code to solve xkcd 1313>, etc.
+<Python code to solve xkcd 1313>, <Photosynth - Capture your world in 3D>, etc.
 #####################################################################################################

 :date: 2014-01-08 00:45